 The Directors will share the details of the scores with the band.
 While we generally expect our scores to go up from one competition to the next (because the band continues to get better throughout the season), it is difficult to compare one competition’s scores to the next.
 There are different judges at each event, and they each see a slightly different show.

 The schedule will have an estimated time that the band will arrive back at Limestone.
-The Directors will send text messages via Remind.com if our arrival time will vary significantly.
-(See “How We Communicate with You” on the website for how to sign up for the text messages.)
+The Directors will have the students communicate with their families if our arrival time will vary significantly.
 Please do not park by the sidewalk along the school; that is where the buses will pull up.
 And leave the space near the gate clear, so the trailers can get through to unload.

 When the buses arrive, the students will need some time to clean the buses, unload the trailers, put their instruments away, et cetera.
 Then they will be released to go home, rest up, and be ready for the next time!